-Because CBD isolate is made from 99% pure CBD, it has no aroma and flavor, which makes it more versatile thankful-spectrum extracts.
+Because CBD isolate is made from 99% pure CBD, it has no aroma and flavor, which makes it a more versatile thankful-spectrum extract.

 On the other hand, you won’t get the synergy from other cannabinoids and terpenes with CBD isolate, so this company may not have the best products if you want to benefit from whole-plant extracts in your supplementation.